engeir/doing.nvim/README.md

       doing_prefix = "Doing: ",

       -- doesn"t display on buffers that match filetype/filename/filepath to
-      -- entries can be either a string array or a function that returns a -- string array filepath can be relative or absolute ignored_buffers = { "NvimTree" },
+      -- entries. can be either a string array or a function that returns a -- string array. filepath can be relative to cwd or absolute ignored_buffers = { "NvimTree" },

       -- if should append "+n more" to the status when there's tasks remaining